Skip to main content

 Each type of RECOVER cohort study follows a detailed study plan called a research protocol.
 These protocols ensure that RECOVER researchers at each cohort study site follow the same guidelines and steps.
 This consistency lets us combine data from cohort studies taking place at different locations.
 Combining study data in this way helps us get answers to important questions faster.

-We designed RECOVER so that each type of study offers different kinds of information that, when combined, will help us understand, diagnose, and treat Long COVID.
+We designed RECOVER so that each type of study offers different kinds of information that, when combined, will help us understand, diagnose, prevent, and treat Long COVID.
 Similarly, we include different groups of people, known as cohorts, in RECOVER cohort studies.
-These groups include adults, children and their caregivers, and pregnant people and their newborn babies.
-Including diverse groups of study participants in RECOVER cohorts helps us understand how different people experience the long-term effects of COVID.
+These groups include adults, children and their caregivers, and pregnant women and their newborn babies.
+Including people from different backgrounds and walks of life in RECOVER cohorts helps us understand how the long-term effects of COVID can be different for everyone.

 RECOVER clinical trials use platform protocols that help researchers work more efficiently and get answers for more people faster.
 Platform protocols that allow researchers to study different possible treatments at the same time.
 Platform protocols also allow researchers to add new potential treatments to ongoing clinical trials.